Lammas - August 1

 Lammas

-Lammas, also known as Lughnasadh, is dedicated to Lugh, the Celtic god of agriculture and craftsmanship.
-It is celebrated in Ireland, Scotland, and on the Isle of Man.
-The traditions of Lammas trace back to pre-Christian times and are rooted in ancient harvest rituals.
+Lammas, also known as Lughnasadh, is an ancient harvest observance associated with Lugh, a figure from Celtic tradition connected with skill and craftsmanship.
+It has long been linked with Ireland, Scotland, and the Isle of Man.
+The traditions of Lammas reach back to pre-Christian times and are rooted in seasonal harvest customs.

 Lammas Day is observed on August 1 each year.